San7o/hive-operator/README.md

       security-level: high
 ```

-You can select match conditions to filter which pods to monitor for a
+The conditions under the `match` field will be matched via a logical
-specific policy.
-All the match fields are optional.
-If none are
+AND.
+All the match fields are optional; If none are specified, then
-specified, all pods are selected.
-The operator will log accesses to
+all pods are selected.

-standard output with structured information, such as:
+When a file get accessed, the operator will generate an `HiveAlert`
+and will print the information to standard output in json format.
+The
+following is an example alert:

 ```json
 {